MWENDA1999/Predictive-Modeling-Time-Series-Forecasting-G9DSF-FT06-P4/README.md

 * Identify and understand seasonal patterns influencing real estate prices in different zip codes.
 * Evaluate which city exhibits the most promising real estate investment opportunities.
 * Forecast property values over the short and long term, aiming to identify the most favorable zip codes for investment.

-Metric of Success
+Metric of Success:
 The model's success will be measured by achieving a Root Mean Squared Error (RMSE) of less than 5%, coupled with the identification of the zip codes yielding the highest Return on Investment (ROI).

 ## 3. Notebook Structure
 The Python notebook is structured as follows:
-- Data cleaning
+- Data Understanding
-- External Data Validation
+- Data Preparation
 - Exploratory Data Analysis
 - Data Preprocessing
-- Data Modelling and Evaluation
+- Modelling and Evaluation
 - Conclusion and Recommendations

 ## 4. Data Understanding
-The Data
 The dataset is sourced from Zillow Research, a reputable and widely used platform for real estate market data.
 The dataset is stored in the file zillow_data.csv within the project repository.
 The dataset contains 14723 rows and 272 columns.
 The Zillow dataset provides detailed real estate data, with each row representing a unique zip code.
 Here's an overview of the dataset structure:
 * RegionID: A unique identifier for each region.